Why should I study this course?

 How is the course assessed?

 Your learning is assessed by means of assignments (course work), set and marked by your teachers and external assessments (exams and timed assessments) marked by external moderators.
 Four of the units are externally assessed.

 The BTEC Extended Diploma in Sport has many benefits and is a recognised qualification which will prepare you for future work in the sports and leisure industry or progression onto university.

 You will be expected to complete research and assignment work in your independent study time and will be given advice by you teachers as to what you need to do to meet your course work deadlines.

 What materials will I need to provide?

 You will need a file, paper and pens for classroom work; you will also need sports kit for practical sessions.

 How will I be taught?

-The course content is delivered using a variety of methods and often you will be required to take part in practical sessions as part of your assessments.
+This course will include 13.5 hours on your timetable of directed lesson time.
+Content is delivered using a variety of methods and often you will be required to take part in practical sessions as part of your assessments.

 Theory sessions will involve group work, taught lessons and presentations to your teachers and peers.